frePPLe/frepple/doc/command-reference.rst

         # Upload a data file:
         POST /execute/uploadtofolder/0/ with data files in multipart/form-data format

+        # Get an list of available data files with their size and timestamp:
+        GET /execute/uploadtofolder/0/

+        # Download all your data files:
+        GET /execute/downloadfromfolder/0/

+        # Download one of your data files:
+        GET /execute/downloadfromfolder/0/<filename>/

         # Import the data files:
         POST /execute/api/importfromfolder/